jelkinsjames/17D_code_examples/README.md

 There are two examples for my Python code:

 242L2 - This lab deals with convolution: how it works practically and conceptually.
+Completed as part of a group.

 242L4 - This lab deals with audio filtering, demonstrating that my group fully grasped how to code for digital signal processing in python.
+Completed as part of a group.

 #Java